-Analysis of learning and development needs can be done at a number of levels:
+Analysis of learning and development needs can be done for:

-For the organisation as a whole - to analyse the amount and types of learning needed to ensure that all employees have the right capabilities to perform in line with the organisation’s strategy.
+The whole organisation - to analyse the amount and types of learning needed to ensure that all employees have the right capabilities to perform in line with the organisation’s strategy.

-For a specific department, project or area of work - new projects and opportunities require new ways of working or reorganisation, while restructuring also necessitates changes in roles.
+Aa specific department, project or workstream - new projects and opportunities require new ways of working or reorganisation, while restructuring also impacts.

-For individuals - linking their own personal learning and development needs to those of the business, often carried out as part of performance review.
+Individuals - linking personal L&D needs to those of the business, often carried out as part of development review.
 See our factsheets on performance management and performance appraisal for more information.

-The relevant function (for example, L&D or HR) needs to ensure that analyses carried out at any of these three levels are integrated and not seen in isolation.
+The relevant team (for example, L&D or HR) needs to ensure that analyses carried out at any of these three levels are integrated and not seen in isolation.

 The ‘RAM’ approach

-While it’s critical that any assessment of learning needs should be careful and thorough, in today’s rapidly-changing business environment such a process also needs to be agile and readily responsive.
-We’ve developed an approach we call ‘RAM’ (Relevance, Alignment, Measurement) based on our research with the University of Portsmouth.
+While it’s critical that any assessment of learning needs should be careful and thorough such a process also needs to be agile and readily responsive.
+Drawing on research findings, we developed an approach to learning known as RAM (Relevance, Alignment, Measurement) that still has value today.
+It’s based on the need for:

 Relevance: How existing or planned learning provision will meet new opportunities and challenges for the business.

 Find out more on measuring and evaluating learning outcomes.

-Knowing which jobs will be done now as well as those proposed in the future is the first step when reviewing skills needs.
-Keeping an open mind helps future proof in this process; nobody honestly knows what jobs will exist in the future, however being agile and prepared for them is important.
-Next, for each category of employees covered, the following questions can be considered:
+Knowing which current performance standards, as well as those expected in future, is the first step when reviewing skills needs.
+Keeping an open mind helps; nobody honestly knows what jobs will exist in the future, so developing agility and allowing people to be prepared for them is important.
+Next, for each category of employees covered, consider the following questions:

-- Which capabilities will be required to carry out the job? (the person specification)
+- Which capabilities will be required to carry out the roles? (the person specification)?

-- Which capabilities do existing employees possess? (a formal or informal skills analysis)
+- Which capabilities already exist in the workforce (a formal or informal skills analysis)?